LucaMalavolta/PyORBIT/docs/running_pyorbit/terminal_output.md

   may not be physically meaningful.
-- *Statistics on the model parameters obtained from the posterior samples*: confidence intervals of the model parameters (i.e., before re-parametrisation) as they should appear in the physical model.
+- *Statistics on the model parameters obtained from the posterior samples*: confidence intervals of the model parameters (i.e., before reparametrisation) as they should appear in the physical model.
 If no reparametrisation has been applied to a given parameter, the *model* posterior will be identical to the *sampler* posterior.
 - *Statistics on the derived parameters obtained from the posterior samples*: